Zewasik/Abobot/README.md

 This project is a music-playing bot written in Python, mainly using the youtube-dl and yt-dlp libraries.
 It allows you to play music from various sources, with full support currently only for YouTube.
 To use the bot, you need to create a .env file at the root of the project to specify the bot token.
-An example of usage is described in the .env_example file.
+List of required environment variables is provided in .env_example file.
 For convenient program launching, Docker can be used with the make command.
 The following list shows the available commands that the bot supports:
 1. Play: Used to connect and start playing.
 It accepts a link or a set of words.
 If the bot is already connected, it adds new tracks to the queue.
 2. Disconnect: Used to disconnect the bot and clear the queue.